 About Surgical Oncology in Milwaukee, Wisconsin

-At Froedtert & the Medical College of Wisconsin, the only academic medical center in eastern Wisconsin, nationally and internationally recognized surgeons work collaboratively to provide state-of-the-art, personalized care.
-Surgeons in the Division of Surgical Oncology are part of 13 disease-specific, multidisciplinary, organ-based cancer programs at the Froedtert & the Medical College of Wisconsin Clinical Cancer Center.
+The Froedtert & the Medical College of Wisconsin Cancer Network offers the only academic medical center in eastern Wisconsin.
+Nationally and internationally recognized surgeons work collaboratively to provide state-of-the-art, personalized care.
+Surgeons in the Division of Surgical Oncology are members of 14 disease-specific, multidisciplinary, organ-based cancer programs treated within our Cancer Network.
 We are among the highest-volume surgeons in Wisconsin and the country.
 The level of care provided by our programs has led patients to travel great distances to receive treatment.

 The mission of the Division of Surgical Oncology is to promote excellence in patient care, scientific research and education.
 We strive to lead the region and nation as role models in these disciplines and are committed to training the next generation of surgical leaders.
 Our actions embody our core values of compassion, integrity, respect and excellence.